bwc126/personal-site/README.md

 # ToDo:
 -Make the focal points and headline coherent (if I'm a Frontend Engineer, that should be the default emphasis of everything else on the page, etc.).

--Make sure each project for each subject changes the spotlight, and does so with a whole set of responsive images, utilizing 'srcset' property and the basic 'src' property.
+-~~Make sure each project for each subject changes the spotlight, and does so with a whole set of responsive images, utilizing 'srcset' property and the basic 'src' property.~~

 -Resolve lack of convincing neon glow, give sufficient margins/padding/etc. for glow to extinct.